 How to claim on Google

 Go to Google My Business: https://www.google.com/business/

-- Click on “get on google” to create a google account for your program.
+- It will ask you to sign in to google.
+If you don’t already have a google account for the program, you’ll need to create one.
 (Be sure to take note of the user name and password you use.
-Someday if you’re no longer working there, you’ll need to hand this info on to successor.]
+Someday if you’re no longer working there, you’ll need to hand this info on to successor.)

 - It will ask you to “find your business”